 There is nothing more annoying than trying to get some peace and quiet, only to get disturbed by loud noises from the next door neighbor.

-This is when you wonder whether there is a cheap way of soundproofing existing walls to drown out the noise.
-The ideal solution is to demolish the partition wall and add more soundproofing materials; but, this isn’t always possible as you might be:
+This is when you wonder how to reduce noise through walls to drown out the noise.
+The ideal solution is to demolish the partition wall and add more soundproofing materials.
+However, this isn’t always possible as you might be:

 - A renter, thus unable to remove the walls

 - Afraid of causing damage to the existing walls

 - Not keen on dealing with all the mess and the work that’s involved in such projects

 Whatever your reason, trying to soundproof walls without removing drywall can be a challenge.
 In this article, I’ll cover some options for how to reduce noise through walls.

 But before we dig further into these methods, let’s take a closer look at sources of noise and the main soundproofing principles.